-Table 1.
-Systom ontitios and parameters.
-Table Τ. System entities anu parameters.
+Table 1: System entities and parameters.

-Symbol Definition DM Defense Mechanism HA Honest Application MA Malicious Application $\theta$ Probability that Nature selects $MA$ S Suspicious sensor request $\mathcal{NS}$ Non-suspicious sensor request q Belief probability of the $DM$ that the requester is of type $MA$ on receiving a $S$ request p Belief probability of the $DM$ that the requester is of type $MA$ on receiving a $NS$ request B DM response to block a sender request A DM response to allow a sender request $c^{S}$ Cost of an application processing a successful $\mathcal{S}$ request $c^{NS}$ Cost of an application processing a successful $\mathcal{NS}$ request $\gamma$ Cost to the $HA$ when its request is blocked by $DM$ $\psi^{S}$ Cost of a $DM$ processing a $S$ request $\psi^{\mathcal{NS}}$ Cost of a $DM$ processing a $NS$ request $\phi$ Cost to the $DM$ when $MA$ 's request is allowed au Cost to the $MA$ when its request is blocked by the $DM$ $\kappa$ Cost to the $DM$ when $HA$ 's request is blocked $\alpha$ Benefit to the $MA$ when its request is allowed by the $DM$ β Benefit to the $DM$ for blocking $MA$ 's request $\sigma$ Benefit to the $HA$ when its request is allowed by the $DM$ u Benefit difference to $MA$ for sending $S$ instead of $NS$ v Benefit difference to $HA$ for sending $S$ instead of $NS$ m probability with which $MA$ plays the $S$ strategy n probability with which $HA$ plays the $S$ strategy x probability with which $DM$ plays the $\mathcal{B}$ strategy on receiving a $\mathcal{NS}$ request y probability with which $DM$ plays the $\mathcal{B}$ strategy on receiving a $\mathcal{S}$ request and v, respectively.
-In essence, u denotes the gain in benefit due to MA's better inference accuracy caused by sensor data obtained from S, and v denotes the improvement of HA's utility/usability due to sensor data obtained from S. We also assume that these different (discrete) costs and benefits are appropriately scaled and normalized such that their absolute values lie in the same range of real values.
-Next, we outline the signaling game formulation to capture the strategic interaction between the mobile applications (requesting zero-permission sensor access) and the defense mechanism (attempting to regulating these requests).
+Symbol Definition DM Defense Mechanism HA Honest Application MA Malicious Application θ Probability that Nature selects MA S Suspicious sensor request \mathcal{NS} Non-suspicious sensor request q Belief probability of the DM that the requester is of type MA on receiving a S request p Belief probability of the DM that the requester is of type MA on receiving a \mathcal{NS} request B DM response to block a sender request A DM response to allow a sender request c^{S} Cost of an application processing a successful $\mathcal S$ request c^{NS} Cost of an application processing a successful \mathcal{NS} request γ Cost to the HA when its request is blocked by DM ψ^{S} Cost of a DM processing a S request ψ^{NS} Cost of a DM processing a NS request φ Cost to the DM when MA 's request is allowed au Cost to the MA when its request is blocked by the DM κ Cost to the DM when HA 's request is blocked α Benefit to the MA when its request is allowed by the DM β Benefit to the DM for blocking MA 's request σ Benefit to the HA when its request is allowed by the DM u Benefit difference to MA for sending S instead of NS v Benefit difference to HA for sending S instead of NS

 Game Model.
 A classical signaling game [3] is a sequential two-player incomplete information game in which Nature starts the game by choosing the type of the first player or player 1.
 Player 1 is the more informed out of the two players since it knows the choice of Nature and can send signals to the less informed player, i.e., player 2.
-Player 2 is uncertain about the type of player 1, and must decide its strategic response solely based on the signal received from player 1.
+Player 2 is uncertain about the type of player 1, and must base its strategic response solely based on the signal received from player 1.
 In other words, player 2 must decide its best response to player 1's signal without any knowledge about the type of player 1.
-Both players receive some utility (payoff) depending on the signal, type of player 1 and the response by player 2 (to player 1's signal).
+Both players receive some utility (payoff) depending on the signal and type of player 1 and the response by player 2 (to player 1's signal).
 Both the players are assumed to be rational and are interested in solely maximizing their individual payoffs.